commit-live-students/python_getting_started_project/q06_bowled_players/README.md

 ## Find the names of all players that got bowled out in the second innings.

+IPL has always been harsh on the bowlers, and we so that becoming true in the first match itself.
+The bowlers competed as hard as the batsmen themselves.

+But such is the nature of T20, that bowlers rarely get praised for their effors.

-Now, it's time to appreciate the efforts made by the bowlers.
+So, now it's time to appreciate the efforts made by the bowlers.

 * So, write a function to return the number of players whose mode of dismissal was `bowled out`